 The Grizzly Peak Trail is one of the most popular hikes in Southern Oregon.
 It has broad views of Ashland, the Rogue Valley, Mount McLaughlin, Mount Shasta, and other Cascade Range and Klamath-Siskiyou peaks, and an impressive summer wildflower display.

-Grizzly Peak Above Ashland, Oregon
+Grizzly Peak Above Ashland in Southern Oregon

 I live in Ashland in Southern Oregon, just north of the California border.
 While Grizzly Peak is not the highest mountain surrounding the Bear Creek drainage (Bear Creek is a major tributary of the Rogue River), its proximity on the east side of Ashland makes it a prominent landmark, and certainly the mountain I look at most, especially to gauge snow levels in winter.